Day 1. Sunday, December 12, 2021.

 We ate at The Cheese School, a restaurant that provides on-site and remote training in all aspects of cheese.

 The family walked up Telegraph Hill to view the scenery from the impressive Coit Tower.
 Coit Tower is a 210-foot tower in the Telegraph Hill neighborhood of San Francisco, California, offering panoramic views over the city and the bay.
 The tower, in the city’s Pioneer Park, was built between 1932 and 1933 using Lillie Hitchcock Coit’s bequest to beautify the city of San Francisco.

 Parklets wooden platforms atop what had been curbside parking spaces—and use the new structures for outdoor seating.
 When the pandemic hit, state and local officials relaxed various rules.
 Suddenly, the hurdles to converting parking spaces into outdoor seating areas were low enough for many restaurateurs to clear.
-Last year, as desperate restaurant owners looked for ways to protect their business from a coronavirus that spreads most readily indoors, the state Department of Alcoholic Beverage Control (ABC) issued emergency rules that said that if a city allowed it, they could expand alcohol sales outside.
+Last year, as desperate restaurant owners looked for ways to protect their businesses from a coronavirus that spreads most readily indoors, the state Department of Alcoholic Beverage Control (ABC) issued emergency rules that said that if a city allowed it, they could expand alcohol sales outside.
 If the lost square footage denied a motorist a parking spot, it helped multiple diners.
 And improved urban and suburban streets were achieved at bargain prices for taxpayers, as most costs were covered by restaurateurs, who built and maintained the new spaces.

 Day 8.
 Sunday, December 19, 2021